EdwardGeonity/Thunderbolt3ForcePowerACPIControllerService/HP/Stable/Zbook G3 & G4 + Elite x2 1012/Readme.md

-That is Debug build version of ACPI driver to control its state and to make it full-time avaliable to system.
+That is Final Stable build version of ACPI driver to control its state and to make it full-time avaliable to system.